 Why do I need a business registration number?

-Any firm that is registered in the US must do a number of actions to be in compliance with the law.
-To handle payroll tax responsibilities and safeguard its identity, your business might require a state employer identification number or EIN number (also known as a state tax ID number).
-It's not the same as a federal EIN or a Social Security number, and it's only necessary for specific states, like Michigan.
+Any business registered in the US must take several actions to comply with the law.
+To handle payroll tax responsibilities and safeguard its identity, your business might require a state employer identification number or EIN (a state tax ID number).
+It's not the same as a federal EIN or a Social Security number, and it's only necessary for specific states like Michigan.

 A registered identity number, which the Federal Trade Commission provides, may be necessary if you intend to sell, produce, distribute, or import goods made of wool, textiles, or fur.
 It may be substituted for a company's name on product tags and labels.

 This number also depends on the type of business organization used by the company and the process being carried out.
-For example, for a single-member LLC filing out their W9, the owner’s Social Security number is used for tax purposes, not a separate number for the company.
+For example, a single-member LLC filing out their W9 that will not incur any excise taxes and does not have any employees may use the owner’s Social Security Number (SSN) for tax purposes.
+However, while not strictly necessary, the IRS still recommends an EIN for banking purposes.

-Although a registered identification number is not always legally necessary, it is a fantastic approach to safeguard the identity of your business and should be included in your overall business plan.
+Although a registered identification number is not always legally necessary, it is a good approach to safeguard the identity of your business and should be included in your overall business plan.

 Start your Business Plan now